Content table

 Usually, it’s shades of white or maybe pinkish or brownish around ovulation or at the start or end of your period.

 An imbalance could also cause your discharge to be a different texture.
-If you experience yeast infections, the texture will be thick and white like cottage cheese.
+If you experience yeast infections, the texture will be thick and white, similar to cottage cheese.

 These uncomfortable feelings in or around your vaginal area can also be symptoms of unbalanced vaginal pH levels or an infection.